-Generally, the offense of ROBBERY involves committing two offenses: theft and assault.
+Generally, the offense of Robbery involves committing two offenses: theft and assault.
 In other words, stealing goods or services from another person by force or threat of force.
-The penalties for ROBBERY differ depending on the victim of the offense, whether a deadly weapon was used or displayed, among other things.
-More serious robberies are deemed AGGRAVATED ROBBERY and have heightened penalties.
+The penalties for Robbery differ depending on the victim of the offense, whether a deadly weapon was used or displayed, among other things.
+More serious robberies are deemed Aggravated Robbery and have more severe penalties.

 Under Ohio law, the offense of Robbery makes it illegal for a person, in attempting or committing a theft offense, or in fleeing immediately after, to:

 Use or threaten the immediate use of force against another;

 Inflict, attempt to inflict, or threaten to inflict physical harm on another;